web-illinois/toolkit/src/components/il-nav/README.md

 # `il-nav`

+This component is used to create different types of navigation elements.
+These are lists of links, sometimes with nested navigation sections which may collapse or expand on user interaction.

-The navigation component is used for lists of navigation links, often with multiple nested levels.
-It has several presentation formats, and is capable of changing its appearance based on its location on the page.
+The component provides several presentation styles for navigation elements, depending on the nature of the navigation and its context on the page.

+A list of 3 navigation links might be:

 ```html
 <il-nav>